Copiapoa dealbata F.Ritter

 Copiapoa dealbata is a cespitose, grayish-white, globular cactus, forming with time imposing mounds up to 3.3 feet (1 m) tall and more than 6.6 feet (2 m) wide.
-Individual head is globose to short cylindrical, up to 6.4 inches (16 cm) in diameter.
+The individual head is globose to short cylindrical, up to 6.4 inches (16 cm) in diameter.
 They are grayish-white with a wool-covered apex and have only one (sometimes 1 to 3 smaller) up to 2 inches (5 cm) long spine per areole.
-The spines are needle-like, black to light brown, becoming grayish white with time.
+The spines are needle-like, black to light brown, becoming grayish-white with time.
 The flowers are pale yellow, up to 1.4 inches (3.5 cm) long and in diameter.
-The appear in summer.
+They appear in summer.
 It is not unusual for Copiapoa to take 6 to 10 years before it starts blooming.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).